Report inappropriate use here

 Mr Holt and Mrs Scott

 Welcome to our class page.
-I hope that you all had a wonderful half-term break and have enjoyed the festivities of Halloween.
+I hope that you all had a wonderful Easter.

 Take a look at this page to find out what we will be learning about this term.
 You will find lots of links and information that you can use to help you with some of the homework tasks, and links to websites where some tasks will be set.
 I will keep the page updated with tasks, events and news throughout the term, so please check it regularly.